trisulnsm/trisul-scripts/lua/skeletons/README.md

 What do I want to do ?
 Listen to .. |Use this skeleton
 ---|---
-every packet at a given protocol layer |  simple_counter each TCP reassembled segment | reassembly_handler
-each HTTP URI, header, TLS certificate, etc | reassembly_handler read a custom PCAP file or Flow file as input to Trisul |  input_filter listen to alerts from custom sources and feed into Trisul pipeline |  input_filter a custom network protocol not supported by Trisul  | protocol_handler control PCAP storage on a per-flow basis | packet_storage
+every packet at a given protocol layer |  simple_counter.lua each TCP reassembled segment | reassembly_handler.lua each HTTP URI, header, TLS certificate, etc | reassembly_handler.lua read a custom PCAP file or Flow file as input to Trisul |  input_filter.lua listen to alerts from custom sources and feed into Trisul pipeline |  input_filter.lua a custom network protocol not supported by Trisul  | protocol_handler.lua control PCAP storage on a per-flow basis | packet_storage.lua
 HTTP file extraction | filex_monitor.lua
 create a new counter group | new_counter_group.lua create a new alert group | new_alert_group.lua